 Level 11 is when Kayle really starts feeling like a champion again.
 She gets 550 permanent range and when her passive is fully stacked, she gets an insane amount of attack speed.
 You still want to be cautious, especially since her ult doesn’t allow her to use basic attacks.
 You’ll more often want to ult a teammate who’s frontlining the fight while you sit back and pelt the enemy with AOE ranged attacks.

 Nashor’s Tooth into Guinsoo’s Rageblade and Rabadon’s Deathcap is the highest DPS option.
-At this point, you can probably win a one-vs-one against most champions—but you still want to be wary of anyone who can jump on you.
+At this point, you can probably win a one-vs-one against most champions and melt through teamfights—but you still want to be wary of anyone who can jump on you.
 Both Rageblade and your basic attacks take time to stack, and going against a Jax, Irelia, or Tryndamere at less-than-full power is a quick way to earn a gray death screen.

 Your role is primarily that of a splitpusher, so take advantage of large minion waves and remember to set vision.
 Knowing how to play the map and move with the minions is a big part of learning this champion—new Kayle is probably not for you if you just want to fight all the time.

-Her itemization also opens up at this point.
+Her itemization also opens up at level 16.
 She still has both AD and AP ratios, making things like Hextech Gunblade really good on her.
-Her AP route with Rabadon’s into Void Staff, Wit’s End, or Zhonya’s gives her the most pure damage.
-She can still buy AD items like Blade of the Ruined King or branch into the crit tree with something like Infinity Edge.
+Rageblade doesn’t work as well with her new E, but it’s still super good otherwise and boosts on-hit effects from items like Gunblade and Blade of the Ruined King.
+Her AP route with a Luden’s start into things like Wit’s End, Rabadon’s, Void Staff, or Zhonya’s gives her the most burst.
+Starting with BOTRK opens up some AD builds and she can even branch into the crit tree with Infinity Edge.
 The book really is open for her at this point.